cchurch/api-docs/source/includes/_definition_of_terms.md

 A Camera may have 1 or more Privacy Regions defined.
 This is a mask where all Asset images and video are blanked out

 **Meta Data Asset**<br id=DOT-Meta-Data-Asset>
 This is data that identifies items in the Video Assets.
-Used to identify faces, license plates, activity, motion, and other items that are happening in the video Assets
+Used to identify faces, license plates, activity, motion and other items that are happening in the video Assets

 **Audit Trail**<br id=DOT-Audit-Trail>
 All changes and activities by each user are recorded for audit trail.
 These items are stored on a per user basis.
 Things stored included: all configuration changes, all camera configuration changes (PTZ), all video’s viewed, all camera adds and deletes, all manual recordings, all changes to schedule, all changes to alerts

 **EE Director**<br id=DOT-EE-Director>
 The Director is the URL first contacted when a camera is connecting with the EEVBS.
-The Director performs verification of access, provides account information, and lists of Cameras in an Account.
+The Director performs verification of access, provides account information and lists of Cameras in an Account.
 Given a Camera ID it provides the URL of the appropriate EE Archiver(s) that have the Assets of the requested Camera so the application in question can get them for display. http://d.eagleeyenetworks.com.
 Cameras also contact the EE Director to determine where they should send their Assets

 **EE GUI**<br id=DOT-EE-GUI>
 Eagle Eye Graphical User Interface (built on HTTP Java script) to control and view Cameras.
 The [EEN user interface](http://eagleeyenetworks.com) is built on the EEVB API